-Steve is perhaps best known for his roll as The Starter at NRC races on the Nantahala.
+Steve is perhaps best known for his role as The Starter at NRC races on the Nantahala.
 Many notable paddling personalities in the Southeast can brag to have begun their paddling careers in the pool or on the river with Steve.

 Treasurer Brian Reeder started whitewater kayaking back when all boats were pointed on both ends, and few were made of plastic.
 As a product of outdoor experimental learning, he is keen to see youth get excited about whitewater kayaking.
-He was asked to help judge at the age-group nationals some years ago, when he came down to paddle and watch a friend’s son race.
+He was asked to help judge at the age-group nationals some years ago when he came down to paddle and watch a friend’s son race.
 Ever since that day, he has enjoyed helping with the NRC events.
 He has also been known to run shuttle on his motorcycle.